sigmo2nd/creditcoin-mac/README.md

    - Stop the target node if it's running (after confirmation)
    - Backup existing keys (if any)
    - Restore session keys from the backup file
-   - Offer to restart the node
+   - Ask to restart the node

 **Important**: Never run two nodes with the same session keys simultaneously, as this could result in slashing penalties.